-A 2018 updated version of this article can be viewed on Poets&Quants here.
+A 2019 updated version of this article can be viewed here.

 Other MBA admission consultants took one look at the stats and either ignored the candidate altogether or steered the young professional to second- and third-tier schools.
 It’s not hard to see why: The would-be MBA applicant had a 3.1 GPA from a mid-ranked public university and a 600 score on a practice GMAT test.

 Yet, the candidate aimed high: Harvard Business School, Wharton, Yale School of Management, MIT Sloan, and Harvard’s Kennedy School.
 But after finding a more supportive consultant in Angela Guido of mbaMission, the applicant scored a 720 on the GMAT and was ultimately admitted to his dream MBA experience: Harvard Business School.
 MIT Sloan even offered him a Dean’s fellowship worth $107,000.